PWLS-ULTRA: An Efficient Clustering and Learning-Based Approach for Low-Dose 3D CT Image Reconstruction: Experimental Results

 \section{Experimental Results}

 This section presents experimental results illustrating properties of the proposed algorithms and demonstrating their promising performance for LDCT reconstruction compared to numerous recent methods.
 We include additional experimental results in the supplement.
+A link to software to reproduce our results is provided at \mbox{\url{http://web.eecs.umich.edu/~fessler/irt/reproduce/}}.